 Mel participated in the initial workshop help in Canberra April 2016 and has continued to contribute suggestions and advocate for open government.
 She was able to attend and participate in the OGP Natural Resources Working Group workshop whilst in Madrid in October 2016 for the International Open Data Conference.

 In November 2017 Mel attended the Open Contracting Partnership Conference in Amsterdam, a gathering of 200 people from all over the world working in open contracting, anti-corruption, and procurement reform.
-The Open Contracting Partnership (OCP) are now helping support Mel and May Miller-Dawkin’s advocacy work and to develop ways to help introduce open contracting to Australia.
+During 2018, the Open Contracting Partnership (OCP) provided some funding towards Mel and May Miller-Dawkin’s advocacy work, to develop a strategy, and project pipeline to help introduce open contracting to Australia.